 You may do whatever you'd like with snowflakes you make from this pattern, but you may not sell or republish the pattern.
 Thanks, and enjoy!

-Finished Size: 5 inches from point to point, depending upon size of loop holders used
+Finished Size: 4.5 inches from point to point

-Materials: Size 10 crochet thread, size 7 crochet hook, 6 loop holders such as batteries, lip balm, Lizbeth thread cardboard tubes, breath mint rolls, candy rolls, bead containers, pill bottles or film containers, travel-size shampoo bottles or hairspray, pens or pencils, or a dowel cut into 6 sections or 3 straws cut into halves, etc., empty pizza box, wax paper or plastic wrap, cellophane tape, glue, water, glitter, small container for glue/water mixture, paintbrush, stick pins that won't be used later for sewing, clear thread or fishing line
+Materials: Size 10 crochet thread, size 7 crochet hook, 1.25-inch 2-holed button, empty pizza box, wax paper or plastic wrap, cellophane tape, water soluble school glue or desired stiffener, water, glitter, small container for glue/water mixture, paintbrush, stick pins that won't be used later for sewing, clear thread or fishing line